Chain Bridge Road Shared Use Path

 Priority Project

-This project is included in the city’s FY2024-25 Two-Year Transportation Program, adopted by City Council on June 13, 2023.
-The projects in the program are eligible for regional, state, and federal funding consideration over the next 2-10 years.
+This project was included in the city’s FY 2024-25 Two-Year Transportation Program, adopted by the city council on June 13, 2023.
+The projects in the program were eligible for regional, state, and federal funding consideration over the next 2-10 years.
 The projects recommended in the program balance local and regional transportation needs, improve connectivity, and facilitate livability.

 Funding